Sign up to our Newsletter

 Former Head of Pre-Law Office, Northeastern University, & Admissions Officer, Brown University

-Trying to figure out how to self-study for the LSAT?
+Trying to figure out the ins and outs of self-study for LSAT?
 Read on for tips, LSAT self-study resources, and FAQs to help you ace the LSAT on your own!

 Studying for the LSAT can feel like a daunting task for many aspiring law school students.
 With its extensive content and countless ways to study, it’s often challenging to figure out where to start.